top of page

 WCO HS 2028: The Grand Trade Code Map!!

 Hold onto your hats, trade enthusiasts!
-The World Customs Organization (WCO) just performed a bit of "musical chairs" with our beloved Harmonized System (HS) codes.
+The World Customs Organization (WCO) has performed a bit of "musical chairs" with our beloved Harmonized System (HS) codes.

 In preparation for the 2028 edition, the Secretariat has released the official HS 2022-2028 Correlation Tables.
 Think of these as the Rosetta Stone for international trade—they help you translate your old 2022 codes into their shiny new 2028 versions.